-Importantly, students of the program will be granted access to attend EPLO events on key themes in EU law and governance and to interact with renown EU leaders and decision-makers.
+Students of the European Law and Governance program of the ELGS - European Law and Governance School will be granted access to attend EPLO events on key themes in EU law and governance and to interact with renown EU leaders and decision-makers.
 Students graduate with a clear understanding and awareness of the most up-to-date scholarly research, as well as a solid professional network to support them in their career after the ELGS.

 Full time residency is not a requirement for this degree, but students may be required to attend several training sessions throughout the program which will be held at the EPLO premises in Greece.
 The first training session will introduce students to advanced research methods, while consecutive sessions focus on tutoring and teaching skills.
 Students are also expected attend classes, seminars, and lectures, as designated by their supervisors, and to be actively involved in presenting their research findings at conferences throughout Europe and the greater world.
 Upon completion of the program students will deliver up to a 100,000 word thesis.

 While this program encourages mobility and flexibility, students are expected to be devoted full time to their PhD studies.
 Students that are employed should be able to demonstrate balance work and study and be able to deliver their thesis within the established period of time.